Pinakapaanip/DVA_EAXM/README.md

  acknowledged limitations by recognizing that results depend on data cleaning choices, assumptions, and simplified simulation.

- DATASET WICH i have used yellow_tripdata_2023-01 HARDEST PART IS POWERBI
+ DATASET WICH i have used yellow_tripdata_2023-01

+ HARDEST PART IS POWERBI
+AND i understood how datasets are acctually handled and does the analystics
  # THANKYOU SIR !! < :